HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 (in the order they were added to the buffer) the parser  must append the code point from the buffer to the current attribute's value if the character reference was consumed as part of an attribute, or emit the code point as a character token otherwise.

-When the parser constructs a JSON evaluation tree for a JSONTEXT or JSONSTR, it will create function nodes.
+When the parser constructs a variant model tree for a JSONTEXT or JSONSTR, it will create function nodes.
 For each function node, it will have zero or more arguments as the children of the function node.
 We name them as argument nodes.
 One argument node may be another function node, a JSON keyword node, a literal string node, or a literal number node.